7 Hidden Benefits of Modern Matter Management Software

-And the process of managing these matters/cases is called Matter Management, it is the process in which a matter and its entire matter information such as the type of case, attorney on the case, budgets, expenses, bills are managed and tracked by the law firm throughout the matter lifecycle.
-Sounds simple right?
+Matter management software is a tool to manage the process in which a matter and its entire matter information such as the type of case, the attorney on the case, legal documents, calendar, budgets, expenses, bills are managed and tracked by the law firm throughout the matter lifecycle.

-They not only need automation and control over the matter during the entire lifecycle of the case but also need a unified source to manage the routine process of recording intake, creating matters, managing workflow, collaborate with colleagues, plaintiffs, and consultant and most importantly tracking and measuring the key performance indicators.
+PI firms not only need automation and control over the matter during the entire lifecycle of the case, but they also need a centralized source.
+A centralized source to manage the routine process of recording intake, creating matters, managing workflow, collaborating with colleagues, plaintiffs, and consultant and, most importantly, tracking and measuring the key performance indicators.

 We’ve identified five areas in matter management software challenges that are silently sapping law firm margins.

-- The inability for systems/firms to be able to share information with the entire team real-time.
+- The inability of systems/firms to share information with the entire team in real-time.

 - Client information that is stored and managed across attorney email or spreadsheets is a pitfall in client service.